Eckohaus/Angular_Momentum_Reaction_Engine/General/Legal/Product_Licencing/Licencing.md

 * Marketing
 * Financial

 With this in mind it becomes an important facet to retain the core logic of these equations, as open.
 In order to assist in the proliferation of ideas.
 Nevertheless in this memorandum of understanding.
-The web is a world littered with twats.
 Derivative works based upon these equations , will be published.
 In order to create a public record of reference and core logic.
 This structure is created in order to lower the threshold and mitigate against IP or data theft.
 And that is all.

 All commercial works derived from these equations.
 Due to the above constraints, NDA agreements are unassignable.